Supplier Risk Management: The Definitive Guide

 Event Risks

 A change in the political conditions or security situation in a key supplier's country can also cause negative supply shocks.
 Examples include conflicts such as war, changes in tax policy, internal stability issues, and trade embargoes.
-It’s therefore critical to monitor the political, social, and economic conditions in supplier regions and analyze their potential impacts your supply chain.
+It’s therefore critical to monitor the political, social, and economic conditions in supplier regions and analyze their potential impacts on your supply chain.
 Visibility into Office of Foreign Assets Control (OFAC) violations, state-owned enterprises, and politically exposed persons (PEPs) are key to understanding geopolitical risks.

 Recent examples of supplier event risks